mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 1. Open MAMP
 2. Start the servers
 3. Open Terminal.app (/Applications/Utilities)
-4. Enter the following line into the terminal and hit Enter:
+4. Enter the following line into the terminal and hit enter:
    `cd /Applications/MAMP/Library/bin`
-5. Enter the following line into the terminal and hit Enter:
+5. Enter the following line into the terminal and hit enter:
    `./mysql --host=localhost -u root -proot`
 6. Enter the following line into the MySQL prompt and hit enter:
   `USE information_schema;`
 7. Enter the following line into the MySQL prompt and hit enter:
    `SELECT * FROM engines;`
 8. A table with the Storage Engines of MySQL will show up.
 Inside the Support column the Default Storage Engine has the value `DEFAULT`.
 9. Enter the following line into the MySQL prompt and hit enter:
    `exit;`

 ### Increase the PHP memory limit